 Area 6.
 From Louvres to Arc de Triomphe

 Go if you dig old art from 18th century and earlier.
 Seeing it from outside is enough for me personally.

 North-East of Paris.
 Seafood, great vibe.

 North-West of Paris.
-Simple French comfort food (nothing fancy) but it's more about nice romantic vibe with a very Parisian cute back patio.
+Casual French comfort food (nothing fancy or mind-blowing) but it's more about nice romantic vibe with a very Parisian cute back patio.
 Make sure you sit there and not inside which feels more normal.

 South-East of Paris.
 I've never been but one of the happening places in the past years.
 It's a space on the Seine that has a restaurant, night club, yoga, concerts, workshops...